jhurray/Ladybug/README.md

-# Ladybug
+# 🐞
 A simple object mapping framework for Swift 4